maghdam/GenAI-MultiAgent-TradingSystem/README.md

 ---

+## 🔧 Stability & Reliability

+This project uses specific versions of its dependencies to ensure stability.
+Recent updates have resolved complex dependency conflicts related to the `Twisted` library, ensuring a smooth and reliable startup experience in the Docker environment.

 ## 🗺️ Roadmap

+* [x] **Fundamental Analysis:** Integrate news and event data into the chatbot.
 * [ ] More strategies (MACD, Volume Profile, Order Flow)
 * [ ] Backtesting & walk-forward
 * [ ] Message-bus multi-agent comms + memory